How is childhood leukemia diagnosed?

 Flow cytometry and immunohistochemistry

 Flow cytometry can also be used to estimate the amount of DNA in the leukemia cells.
-This is important to know, especially in ALL, because cells with a high DNA index (1.16 or higher, which is more than 16% above normal) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).
+This is important to know, especially in ALL, because cells with more DNA than normal (a DNA index of 1.16 or higher) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).

 For instance, sometimes 2 chromosomes swap some of their DNA, so that part of one chromosome becomes attached to part of a different chromosome.
 This change, called a translocation, can usually be seen under a microscope.
 Other types of chromosome changes are also possible.
 Recognizing these changes can help identify certain types of acute leukemias and can help determine prognosis (outlook).

 Some types of leukemia have cells with an abnormal number of chromosomes (instead of the usual 46) – they may be missing some chromosomes or have extra copies of some.
 This can also affect a patient’s outlook.
 For example, in ALL, chemotherapy is more likely to work if the cells have more than 50 chromosomes and is less likely to work if the cells have fewer than 46 chromosomes.